 In order to build sustainable employee engagement and learning culture, organisations will have to invest in their managers in order for them to learn and practice coaching in the first place.
 And there are some critical points to consider:

-- The leadership development programme should be applicable and aligned with organisational needs.
+- The leadership development program should be applicable and aligned with organisational needs.

 - Coaching has to be an ongoing process where managers and employees are supported as a part of everyday routines.
 According to a Sales Executive Council study, the sales representatives who consistently received more than three hours of coaching/month achieved 107% of their performance target, while those who received less than two hours underperformed.